Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-4.md

 1. **Utilize the GitHub Copilot Workspace to create a new app named Expense Tracker:**

-   - Create the fundamental workspace structure using the **GitHub Copilot Workspace** feature.
+   - Create the fundamental workspace structure using the **GitHub Copilot Workspace** feature in `C:/users/azureuser/DemoApp`.

    - Develop the individual components required in the Expense Tracker app outline using **GitHub Copilot's** transformative capabilities.